raczben/VHDLFormatter/README.md

 The following command line options are available:

-- `--write`: Overwrites the source files with the formatted version.
+- `--write`: Overwrites the source files with the formatted versions.
 - `--quiet`: Doesn't send the formatted file to stdout.
 - `--debug`: Displays additional debug info when an error occurs.